hoang17/twitsplit/README.md

-# Slido
+# TwitSplit

 ### Overview

+This project is a fork/branch from my another project [Slido](https://github.com/hoang17/slido) (Both Slido and TwitSplit are my personal projects that I started and coded alone by myself)

-This project use React.js and [Next](https://github.com/zeit/next.js) for front end rendering and supporting server side rendering.
+The project uses React.js and [Next](https://github.com/zeit/next.js) for front end and supporting server side rendering.

 Backend using node.js and Firebase is for real time database.

 [Ava](https://github.com/avajs/ava) is used for testing framework.

-Redux support has beed added and in the `redux` branch
+Redux support has beed added and in the `redux` branch (now merged with `master`)

 I tried to test all logic of the application in the `test` directory.